bduggan/termie/README.md

 tmeta is a wrapper for tmux that supports sending and receiving data to/from tmux panes.

+Anything typed into the bottom pane is sent to the top one, but lines that start with a backslash are commands for `tmeta`.
+You can type `\help` to see all possible commands.

 ## Why

 Because you get: